alire-project/ada_spark_workflow/README.md

     PATCH version when you make backwards compatible bug fixes.
 ```

-The point is that a given crate `A` made to depends on version `1.2.3` of
+The point is that a given crate `A` made to depend on version `1.2.3` of
 another crate `B`, can safely be compiled with version any of `B` between
 `1.0.0` and `2.0.0`.
 Alire uses this system to find releases that satisfy all
 the dependency requirements of the different crates used.

 Let's look at some examples given a current version at `1.2.4-dev`:

- - If we change the prototype of a sub-program in a package specification.
+ - If we change the prototype of a subprogram in a package specification.
 For
    instance:
    ```Ada
    procedure Print (Str : String);